 - What are Maps APIs Credits?

-Your application's requests to APIs consume Maps APIs Credits from a pool of credits you purchase with your Google Maps APIs Premium Plan.
+Your application's requests to APIs consume Maps APIs Credits from a pool of credits you purchase with your Google Maps Platform Premium Plan.
 For more information about credits and how your application consumes them, see see Usage Rates and Limits.